kendru/learn-cljs/content/section-2/lesson-13-interacting-with-javascript-data.md

 ## Summary

-ClojureScript has a symbiotic relationship with JavaScript, and to effective use it, we must be comfortable interacting with the host language.
+ClojureScript has a symbiotic relationship with JavaScript, and to effectively use it, we must be comfortable interacting with the host language.
 In this lesson, we looked at how to work with JavaScript data.
 We used both the ClojureScript REPL and the browser's JavaScript dev tools to walk through the process of converting between ClojureScript and JavaScript data structures as well as directly modifying JavaScript objects and arrays.
 We are now able to:

 - Create JavaScript objects from ClojureScript code
 - Modify JavaScript objects and arrays